‘It could be helpful in a negotiation for them to worry about you and not know where you’re coming from,’ the former secretary of state said.

 “It could be helpful in a negotiation for them to worry about you and not know where you’re coming from,” he said in response to a question about U.S. negotiations over Iran and Middle Eastern terrorism.

 That could give Trump’s foreign policy team latitude at the start of negotiations with foreign powers because it would allow Trump to first establish the terms before offering any material proposals, Kerry said.
-Trump’s foreign policy team will likely be headed by Sen. Marco Rubio (R-Fla.), his choice for secretary of state.
+Trump’s foreign policy team likely will be headed by Sen. Marco Rubio (R-Fla.), his choice for secretary of state.

 “When you’re just starting out and you’re trying to find your ground and you don’t know exactly where you’re going to be able to go, it’s not a bad thing for them to worry about you a little bit and what you might do,” he said.
 “You can’t play that all the way through a negotiation, but it’s a good place to begin.”

 Kerry, the Democratic Party’s 2004 nominee for president who ultimately lost to then-incumbent President George W. Bush, said that he believes that Trump wants to come to an agreement with Iran, as well as China, another U.S. adversary.
-Kerry also said he hopes Trump can perform well and negotiate better than previous presidential administrations on key issues.
+Kerry also said he hopes that Trump can perform well and negotiate better than previous presidential administrations on key issues.

 “I think President Trump will want to try to prove that he’s a better negotiator,“ Kerry said, referring to President Joe Biden’s recent talks with Chinese leader Xi Jinping. ”So more power to him.
 I hope he does.”